 Additionally, the ICON programme aims to help prevent abusive head trauma by offering support to parents to help them cope with a crying baby – especially during this stressful period.
 Practitioners should also read our ICON guidance and resources for professionals.

-Young Devon offices, YES Centres and Youth Centres are currently closed for face-to-face appointments.
-However, many services are available online, digitally and through telephone support.
+Youth centres are starting to open again, although many services are available online, digitally and through telephone support as well.
 Please see the Young Devon and Space Youth Services websites for the latest information and for contact details of how to get support.

 You can request a call or text back from one of Space’s Youth Worker on their website.